V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 The SKR Pro and TFT screen both can use a bin file to re-flash the firmware.
 This is as simple as placing some files directly on the memory card and rebooting them.
 The boards come already flashed from the store.
 This would only be used if you want to update.

+## CAM

+The [estlcam](../software/estlcam-basics.md) page has detailed instructions on what to do after your board is wired and tested.

 ### SKR Bin